 - Complete an initial setup of Paid Memberships Pro.
 You can set the plugin up in a staging site or on a local development server.
 Following our initial setup docs will show you how to install, activate, and configure the basic settings of the plugin.

 - Learn how to protect content.
 PMPro includes a variety of ways to protect content in a WordPress site.
 Membership sites often require some combination of each of these protection methods:

 - Set up a payment gateway: We recommend using Stripe as the site’s primary gateway alongside the Add PayPal Express Add On.
 This combination of gateways is the most direct to set up and the most reliable to maintain.

-- Learn how to add custom profile fields to membership checkout or member profiles using the Register Helper Add On.
-This developer-focused Add On allows you to build application forms, registration forms, and additional profile forms for logged-in members.
+- Learn how to add custom profile fields to membership checkout or member profiles using the user fields featured in PMPro.
+Create fields using the settings page or code more complex user fields using the User Fields API.
+This feature allows you to build application forms, registration forms, and additional profile forms for logged-in members.
 You can add most HTML form field types, from simple text input to file uploads and more.

 Explore Advanced Development Capabilities

 Once you have learned the basics of Paid Memberships Pro you are ready to go deeper.
 In our customer support area, we see a huge range of interesting and challenging requests from members.
 To succeed in building complex membership sites you need to deeply learn the Paid Memberships Pro platform.

 Developers love that PMPro is fully Open Source and unbelievably customizable.
 The next set of resources will help you to become more equipped to offer custom membership solutions for your customers.

 - Explore our library of action and filter hooks.
 These hooks allow you to further customize site functionality and appearance.
 You can use hook to integrate with other plugins or third party platforms.
 Customizations made via action and filter hooks work alongside the core plugin and Add Ons.
 This ensures that you can always update the core plugin as new security updates or features are released.